|13||Summer 2017||Amended, approved and issued||Summer 2018|

 - Aerosols including deodorant and hair spray.

-- Mobile phones (unless for a specific reason agreed with the Headteacher in which case phone to be kept in the school office.
+- Mobile phones (unless for a specific reason agreed with the Headteacher in which case phone to be kept in the school office).

 The lunchtime staff give weekly lunchtime awards/privileges/passes and regularly praise good behaviour.
 This also links to the G2BG Scheme.
 Poor behaviour at lunchtime may lead to loss of privileges and pupils may be kept in and supervised for part of the time by the lunchtime team.
 This will not impact on normal classroom rewards/sanctions.
-A red card means a child misses break and spends the first 15 minutes of lunch time in detention.

 If there are ongoing concerns about behaviour parents/carers will be contacted as soon as possible by class teachers to try and address concerns.
 Parents/Carers are given a copy of the school behaviour policy each September so discussion and parental support will help ensure positive behaviour.
 If there are further persistent issues parents/carers may be contacted by Key Stage Leaders.